cast-org/figuration/docs/4.0.0-alpha.5/utilities/flexbox.md

 Change the *visual* order of specific flex items with a handful of `order` utilities.
 We provide quick options for making an item first or last, as well as a reset to use the DOM order.

-Responsive order utilities:
+Quick responsive order utilities:
 - `.order-{breakpoint}-first`
 - `.order-{breakpoint}-last`
 - `.order-{breakpoint}-unordered`

-Even greater control is available with responsive order classes that match the column counts.
+Even greater control is available with responsive order classes that set a specific order value.
 These are in the form of `.order-{breakpoint}-{col}`, such as `.order-2.order-md-4`.
+Available order values include `1` through `6` across all breakpoints.

 {% capture example %}
 <div class="row">